openoereb/pyramid_oereb/README.md

 You can set up the virtual environment using `make install` and run the unit tests using `make checks`.

 To start a local server run `make serve`.
-The default route prefix is _oereb_.
+It should be available unter http://localhost:6543/oereb/, e.g. http://localhost:6543/oereb/versions.
+To stop the server, press `CTRL + C`.